Harold and Colene Brown Faculty Chair

 A long-time member of the Pardee RAND faculty, Sebastian Linnemayr has served as a reviewer of dissertation proposals and as chair/member on many dissertation committees.
 His research focuses on the use of behavioral economics for behavior change, for chronic conditions such as HIV.
 Sebastian's residence at Pardee RAND coincides with a course he’s teaching with Sean Grant on Behavioral Insights for Policy Design.
 He will also overlap for about a week at the end of February with our third Brown Faculty Chair, Andrew Parker.

 Andrew Parker is co-director of the Center for Decision Making under Uncertainty, a senior behavioral and social scientist at the RAND Corporation, and a member of the Pardee RAND Graduate School faculty.
 His research applies core concepts in behavioral decision research to the understanding of decisions in complex, real-world situations.
-He will be in residence at Pardee RAND in March 2018.
+He was in residence at Pardee RAND in March 2018.

 Senior Behavioral Scientist Lisa Meredith met one-on-one with students to discuss topics ranging from getting through the first year of the program, planning the dissertation, dry-running conference presentations, and even decompressing post-presidential election.
 She also presented two seminars, one on dissertations and another on research experiments — including her own randomized trial of collaborative care for PTSD.